tshepang/seaplane/docs/CONFIGURATION_SPEC.md

 Names which container image registry will be inferred if not provided for commands and CLI flags that take a container image reference.

-Default value: `registry.hub.docker.com/`
+Default value: `registry.cplane.cloud`

-For example, `seaplane flight plan --image=library/nginx:latest` will be expanded to `registry.hub.docker.com/library/nginx:latest`
+For example, `seaplane flight plan --image=nginx:latest` will be expanded to `registry.cplane.cloud/nginx:latest`

 ### The `[account]` Section